-The Dynamics controls adjust the compressor and expander or gate on channels and groups, and the compressor and expander on main outputs.
+The Dynamics controls adjust the compressor/limiter and expander/ gate on channels, and the compressor/limiter on groups and main outputs.
 As console processing is not pooled, dynamics can be assigned to every path, without fear of running out.

 The COMP and EXP/GATE buttons switch the controls between the two functions.
 The IN buttons switch the Compressor/Limiter and Expander/Gate in and out of the signal's path.